Ummedganj: Employment

 According to the 2011 census data, the overall literacy rate in Ummedganj is 67%.
 Of the total population, 416 were engaged in work activities.
 46.63% of workers describe their work as Main Work (Employment or Earning more than 6 Months), while 53.37% were involved in Marginal activity such as NREGA, providing a livelihood for less than 6 months.
 Of 416 workers engaged in Main Work, 126 were cultivators (owner or co-owner) while 46 were agricultural labourers.
 Some people of the village are also employed by the government.

-Education and health care

 Education

 Ummedganj has an upper primary government school.
 Almost every child attends school.
 The school has a hand pump, a tubewell, and a large water tank for drinking water.
 There are five classrooms, one library, one office, and one kitchen.
 There are also separate washrooms for students.
 The school is situated on Musen Mata Road.
 The school has electricity.
-The quality of education in this school is very good.
-There are 4 teachers.
+There are 6 teachers.

-List of staff in Government Upper Primary School Ummedganj

-Health care

-There is a primary health center with one nurse, Angan Badi.
-Through this health care center, primary health care is provided to villagers.
-Karyakarta (workers, i.e. Asha Sahyogni) of Angan Badi help with health care like delivery, vaccination, male or female sterilization, and family planning.